Arizona Charlie's Decatur: History

 The new Arizona Charlie's sign, which was updated in 2021.

 Bruce Becker hoped to receive a $92 million loan to keep the hotel-casino and to expand it, but this plan fell through in July 1998; the lender declined to provide the funds after closely examining the property's financial prospects.
 Icahn took it over soon thereafter.
 Becker reached a deal with Icahn to buy back the hotel-casino by the end of 1999, and Station also made further proposals to purchase it, but neither effort panned out.

 Ron Lurie, who served as mayor of Las Vegas from 1987 to 1991, later worked at Arizona Charlie's.
 In the late 1990s, he was serving as the property's marketing director, and soon thereafter became general manager.
 He replaced Becker, who had briefly remained as manager until January 1999.

 By 2004, ownership had been transferred to Icahn's new company, American Casino & Entertainment Properties (ACEP).
 In 2008, Icahn sold the company and its properties to Whitehall Street Real Estate Funds, an affiliate of Goldman Sachs.
 In 2017, ACEP was acquired by Golden Entertainment.

 In 2021, Arizona Charlie's Decatur underwent a new "Locals Serving Locals" advertising campaign, with the property and brand image being entirely upgraded to a new modernized design.
 The property's original roadside sign, which includes an image of Arizona Charlie, was donated to the city's Neon Museum for preservation.

+In 2026, Vici Properties acquired the real estate of Arizona Charlie's and leased it back to Golden Entertainment, as part of Golden's going-private transaction.